-Gloriosa Lilies (Gloriosa spp.), also known as Flame Lilies and Glory Lilies, thrive in fertile, well-drained soil in full to partial sun.
+Gloriosa Lilies (the genus Gloriosa), also known as Flame Lilies and Glory Lilies, thrive in fertile, well-drained soil in full to partial sun.
 Hardy in USDA plant hardiness zones 10 and 11, they can be overwintered successfully in zone 9 with winter mulch.
 In cooler areas, Gloriosa Lilies can be grown successfully during the summer and lifted and stored for the winter.

 These exotic-looking lilies produce an abundance of yellow and red flowers with petals that curl backward to resemble a flash of brilliant flames.
 They can reach heights of 8 feet (2.4 m) and require a trellis or wall to climb.
 Although climbing lilies do not produce tendrils, the specialized leaves of the Gloriosa Lily cling to the trellis or other plant material, to pull the vine upward.